microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamwork-list-teamtemplates.md

 ---
 title: "List teamTemplates"
-description: "Get a list of the teamTemplate objects and their properties."
+description: "Get a list of the teamTemplate objects and their properties for a tenant."
 author: "Charlieforce"
 ms.localizationpriority: medium
 ms.prod: "teamwork"